blakmagjick/tamagothchi-mini-project/README.md

 #### Here is additional functionality included, along with the above
 - Added prompt when game started to explain basic game rules
-- Restart button
+- Restart button so people don't have to refresh the page manually to play again
-- Function to disable buttons after pet dies to make sure the stats decrease if pushed after pet's death
+- Function to disable buttons after pet dies to make sure the stats don't decrease if pushed after pet's death
 - A message comes up telling the user the reason the pet died
 - Added sound effects to the buttons
+- Added sound effects for when the sprite grows, and when it dies.

 ---